 - Sec.
 70.109, Wis.
 Stats., provides for a presumption of taxability.
 Exemptions shall be strictly construed, with the burden of proof resting with the entity claiming the exemption. - Secs.
 70.11, 70.111, and 70.112, Wis.
 Stats., list property eligible for a property tax exemption - To obtain an exemption from property tax, most exemptions under sec.
 70.11, Wis.
 Stats., require a Property Tax Exemption Request Form (PR-230).
 File the form with the municipal assessor where the property is located by March 1.
-On the form, the property owner requests an exemption under a specific state law and the property in question must meet the requirements of that state law to receive an exemption. - See Chapters 20 and 22 of the WPAM for more information
+On the form, the property owner requests an exemption under a specific state law and the property in question must meet the requirements of that state law to receive an exemption. - See the Unlawful tax claim section in this guide for information on the process to contest taxability - See Chapters 19 and 21 of the WPAM for more information